Remoting into DCS

 - Type:

-ssh [connection address here]
+ssh [connection address here], and hit enter/return.

 Android